Ninedeadeyes/7-Dungeons-Deep/README.md

 Even though Enemies can be modulated with  turtle.ontimer(lambda: self.move(block,bob),t=random.randint(100,300))

 it has impacted performance way too much for me to be happy.
+I have put it in the 'misc' folder if anyone want to have a look.

 If anyone can help modulate Enemy Class without effecting performance, it would be appreciative